 The “Karwendelsteg” leads you to one of the most beautiful places of the mountain range.
 Through the impressive gorge between the three large Karwendel valleys, the path always goes slightly up and down with a view of the waterfall worth seeing.
 On the way back you will be rewarded with breathtaking views of the Karwendel gorge and the surrounding mountains.

 The summer is the best time for a beautiful and adventurous hike in this cool gorge.
 There are breathtaking views of the spectacular gorge from the 800-metre-long steel trail high above the currents of the Leutascher Ache.
 There, in the mystical realm of the Klammgeist (Gorge Spirit), you can make out his words to visitors of all ages in the gurgles from his roaring castle.
 Discover all sorts of mysteries from the realm of the Klammgeist at the information boards!

 Gleirschklamm – the romantic wilderness

-Wild gorges, some sloping paths and narrow bridges – you will need to keep both eyes open as you walk through the Gleirschklamm!
-It is wonderfully shady in the gorge if you follow the somewhat exposed trail.
-Refreshing water accompanies you all the way along the banks of the roaring waters.
-Or you maybe you would like to take a shower in the fine mist next to the waterfall?
+Wild gorges, narrow bridges and impressive, steep paths – when hiking through the pristine Gleirschklamm gorge, it is easy to be astonished!
+Here in the gorge it is wonderfully shady when you follow the path on the partially exposed trail.
+Refreshing water awaits you all the way along the banks of the roaring torrent.
+Or do you take a shower next to the waterfall in the fine spray mist?

-If you look closely, you can see petrified mussels next to the deep waterholes in the stream bed – and, with a little luck, shy alpine salamanders, diving wild blackbirds or rare orchids.
+If you look closely, you can see fossilized shells next to gulps (deep water holes) in the stream bed – and with a little luck you might spot shy alpine salamanders, diving wild orioles or rare orchids.